 #6 Pipes Brewery, Lufkin Coffee, Pettigrew Bakery and Milgi

 Situated down a little alley in Pontcanna, right next to the Pipes Microbrewery, sits Lufkin Coffee.
 Their leftover coffee grinds are used to create the Pipes Brewery espresso porter, which reduces the waste output from both businesses.
 Another small business who put their coffee grinds to good use is the Canton-based Pettigrew Bakery, instead bagging them up for customers to take home for use as garden fertiliser.
+They also list their left over cakes and breads at a discounted price on an app called ‘Too Good To Go‘ (more on that later in this article).
 Meanwhile over in Roath, vegetarian restaurant Milgi use left over smoothie fruit pulps to make cake; off-cuts from the Sunday dinner veg in their dishes for the next day; and cook in small, regular batches to avoid produce going past its use-by-date.

 Reducing food waste?
 There’s an app for that…

 Technology to the rescue!
 These free, easy-to-use apps can help you do your bit for the war on waste from the comfort of your home.